Gradient-Leaks: Understanding and Controlling Deanonymization in Federated Learning: Evaluation

 \myparagraph{Evaluation} The performances are evaluated at different ratios of seen and unseen users at test time.
 We keep the size of the hold-out set constant to one-third of the total number of users.
-Evaluation for both re-identification and matching tasks on the most challenging prior distributions per dataset are presented in Figure \ref{fig:openworld_clf_linking}.
-We observe: \begin{enumerate*}[label=(\roman*)] \item even in the open-world scenario, we perform much higher than chance-level for both the tasks consistently across a wide range of seen vs. unseen scenarios; \item for the re-identification attack, due to increase in output-space of the attack as \%seen users increase, we notice a slight drop in AP performance (67\%$\rightarrow$43\% in PIPA).
-However, performance compared to chance-level significantly increases (3$\times\rightarrow$14$\times$); \item in the matching task, the Siamese model performs much higher than chance-level even in a purely open-world setting, with no seen users (1.5$\times$ for PIPA and 1.8$\times$ for OpenImages). \end{enumerate*} Even in the presence of unseen users at test time, our re-identification and matching attacks are robust and generalizable.
+Evaluation for both re-identification and matching tasks on the challenging \texttt{chrono} prior distributions per dataset are presented in Figure \ref{fig:openworld_clf_linking}.
+We observe: \begin{enumerate*}[label=(\roman*)] \item even in the open-world scenario, we perform much higher than chance-level for both the tasks consistently across a wide range of seen vs. unseen scenarios; \item for the re-identification attack, as \% seen users increase, the complexity of the task increases as well (due to larger output-space).
+Hence, we notice a drop in AP performance (67\%$\rightarrow$43\% in PIPA).
+However, performance compared to chance-level significantly increases (3$\times\rightarrow$14$\times$); \item in the matching task, the Siamese model performs much higher than chance-level even in a purely open-world setting, with no seen users (1.5$\times$ for PIPA and 1.8$\times$ for OpenImages). \end{enumerate*} We find both the re-identification and matching attacks generalize well in the presence of unseen users at test time.